Romoney Crichlow

-Romoney Crichlow-Noble (commonly known as Romoney Crichlow) (born 3 June 1999) is an English professional footballer who plays as a defender for Bradford City on loan from Huddersfield Town.
+Romoney Crichlow-Noble (commonly known as Romoney Crichlow) (born 3 June 1999) is an English professional footballer who plays as a defender for EFL League Two club Barnet.

 Career

 Born in Luton, Crichlow-Noble started out at Enfield Borough whilst studying at the Dynamic Football Academy.
 He moved to Huddersfield Town in 2017.
 He moved on loan to Bradford (Park Avenue), Hartlepool United and Welling United in 2019 and 2020.

 In July 2020, he signed a new one-year deal.
 Crichlow made his senior debut for Huddersfield on 5 September 2020, when he played in their EFL Cup defeat against Rochdale.
 He scored his first goal for the club on 9 January 2021 in a 3–2 FA Cup defeat to Plymouth Argyle.